barsoom/auctionet_single_sign_on_plug/README.md

 If it works you will be returned to "/" on your app rendered by `PageController`.
 This means you're authenticated.
 Check `conn.assigns[:sso]` for user data!

 Logging out from <http://auctionet.dev/admin> should log you out from the app (a background job in auctionet makes a call to the app in the background).
 Going to the app and logging in again should return you to the app with `conn.assigns[:sso]` set.

+## CircleCI

+Since this is a private project it's more complex to access.
+Circle has a way to give access, but as far as I can see that gives access to all __your__ private repos.
+So better to use that feature on the auctionet-ci user.

+0. Give the [auctionet-ci-team](https://github.com/orgs/barsoom/teams/auctionet-ci/repositories) admin access to the app repo and read access to this repo.
+0. Log into github as auctionet-ci (in another browser), go to circle, log in there, go to project settings, checkout ssh keys, authorize and add a key for auctionet-ci.
+0. Trigger the build and it should work.

 ## Deploying to heroku